UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 ```

 Back to evaluating classifiers now!
-In Python, we can use the `scikit-learn` package not only to perform $K$-nearest neighbors
+In Python, we can use the `scikit-learn` package not only to perform K-nearest neighbors
 classification, but also to assess how well our classification worked.
 Let's work through an example of how to use tools from `scikit-learn` to evaluate a classifier
  using the breast cancer data set from the previous chapter.